wpgp/vipaper/README.md

 # A composite zero-dose vulnerability index for equity assessment and spatial prioritization in low and middle-income countries
 <sub>Last edited: 04/04/2023</sub>

+A repository containing the R scripts used for the analyses in the reseach "A composite zero-dose vulnerability index for equity assessment and spatial prioritization in low and middle income countries".

 ## Data availability

+This repository does not include the data used to run these scripts due to sensitiy reasons.
+However, the data can be accessed upon request and registration from the Demographic Health Survey (DHS) program [website](https://dhsprogram.com/).

 ## R Scripts